-It is vital that the risk assessment process is appreciated by those who manage the premises and have a legal responsibility for its user’s safety.
+It's vital that the risk assessment process is appreciated by those who manage the premises and have a legal responsibility for its user’s safety.
 This is likely to be the Group, District or County Executive committee even if the premises are a campsite and there is a separate management committee to look after the day to day operations.
-They may also have repairing responsibilities under lease or insurance agreements that need to be kept
+They may also have repairing responsibilities under lease or insurance agreements that need to be kept up and reviewed.

 The different types of premises most commonly found in Scouting are:

 - Meeting places hired from a church or local authority